 Doctor insights on:

-Skin is the largest and one of the most complex organs in the body composed of hundreds of different structures.
-Nearly any of these elements can degenerate into cancer.
-However the three most common are: basal cell, squamous cell and melanoma which occur in that order and degree of aggressiveness.
-Although heredity plays a major role, sun exposure and tobacco use & ...Read more
+A condition in which some element of your skin--which is one of the most complex organs in the body--degenerates into cancer.
+The three most common types of skin cancer are: basal cell, squamous cell, and melanoma which occur in that order and degree of aggressiveness.
+Although heredity plays a major role, sun exposure and tobacco use and ...Read more

-I have this mole on my inner thigh.it is not symmetric like it has a weird shape.
+I have this mole on my inner thigh.
+It is not symmetric like it has a weird shape.
 And it's brown but has darker spots.
 Is it melanoma?

 Small, pink bump on inner forearm.
 Originally thought it was pimple or bug bite.
 Getting bigger rapidly.
 Looks like a darker center.
 Melanoma?
 Other?

 Need exam: There are a few kinds of bug bites that take longer to heal than others.
 Some spider bites and tick bites could fit what you describe, but melanoma is also on the list.
 If it hasn't gone away in 14 days you should see your dermatologist or primary care physician. ...Read moreSee 1 more doctor answer

 Red spot on inner knee healed to a pink red scar has taken 3 months to heal but kept scratching it.
 Is this normal healing time?
 Melanoma?

 Red spot on knee: Healing and scar disappearance does take a long time, months, sometimes up to a year or more or a light residual may remain.
 Constant scratching is irritating and prevents proper healing.
 You could try over the counter silicone cream of strips and see if it helps f/u/ w/ dermatologist ...Read more